-Check out the recommended books for our December 2019 Holiday Campaign.
+Check out the recommended books for our June 2020 campaign.

 Join the #IndigenousReads conversation on Facebook, Twitter and Instagram using the hashtag #IndigenousReads.
 For more great books by Indigenous authors, visit the reading list from our previous #IndigenousReads campaigns.

 Summary of Fishing with Grandma

 Adventure begins when Grandma takes her two grandchildren out for a trip to the lake.
 After showing the kids how to prepare for a fishing trip, Grandma and the kids enjoy a day of jigging in the ice for fish.

 (Source: Inhabit Books)

 Summary of Indigenous Peoples Atlas of Canada

 There are two primary perspectives on the country we call Canada — the perspectives of Indigenous Peoples and the perspectives of the tens of millions of people from different backgrounds who have come to this country to find a new home.

 Summary of Birdie

 Birdie is a darkly comic and moving first novel about the universal experience of recovering from wounds of the past, informed by the lore and knowledge of Cree traditions.
 Bernice Meetoos, a Cree woman, leaves her home in Northern Alberta following tragedy and travels to Gibsons, BC.